Otoom banner

 Being rational - the ultimate impiety.

-Memory: a device capable of reshaping its contents to harmonise with current perceptions.
+Memory: A device capable of reshaping its contents to harmonise with current perceptions.

 Religionists are people whose strength of belief is in direct proportion to their ignorance.